Skip to Content

 To stay safe, you should only drink alcohol from a major manufacturer.
 Only drink at legitimate bars and restaurants.
 Don’t drink homemade alcohol.

-In terms of organized crime, Uganda’s porous borders make it susceptible to illegal activities including drug smuggling.
+Organized crime also exists.
 Uganda lies on a narco-smuggling route.
-Drugs are smuggled from West Africa through Uganda into the Middle East and Asia.
-Traffickers also use Uganda as an entry point for shipping consignments of illicit drugs worldwide.
+Drugs are smuggled from West Africa through Uganda into the Middle East and Asia and eventually to Europe.
+Traffickers also use Uganda as an entry point for shipment of illicit drugs worldwide.
 Drug trafficking has increased over the years.
 Cannabis is also grown in Uganda.
 Crime comes along with narco-trafficking.

 Staying Healthy and Avoiding Disease in Uganda

-It is important to stay aware of risks related to diseases while traveling in Uganda.
-There are a number of deadly diseases that exist in the country.
-Knowing how to prevent exposure is essential for protecting your health while in Uganda.
+There are a number of deadly diseases that exist in the Uganda.
 In this section, I’ll outline some of the most common diseases that exist in Uganda and explain how to avoid them.

 Traveler’s Diarrhea/Food Poisoning in Uganda

-According to the CDC, upset stomach or traveler’s diarrhea is the most common travel sickness.
-Traveler’s diarrhea is a type of gastrointestinal illness that commonly affects people who are traveling to new or unfamiliar places.
-This can be caused by consuming contaminated food or water or even touching surfaces that have been exposed to bacteria.
-It is estimated that up to 80% of all international travelers suffer from some form of traveler’s diarrhea during their trips.
+Upset stomach or traveler’s diarrhea is the most common travel sickness.
+Traveler’s diarrhea can be caused by eating food, drinking water that have been contaminated with harmful bacteria.
 In Uganda, locals refer to traveler’s diarrhea as ‘having a runny tummy’.

-Food poisoning is extremely common in Uganda due to unwashed produce and unsafe food preparation and storage practices.
-It’s common to see foods sitting out in the open where they can become contaminated.
+Food poisoning is extremely common in Uganda due to unsafe food preparation and storage practices.
 Many street food stands don’t have refrigeration.
 At butcher shops, meat sits out in the open.
 Power outages are also common.
 Food can spoil while the power is out.
-For these reasons, it is important for travelers to take certain precautions when visiting the country.
+For these reasons, you need to be careful about what you eat.

-To avoid traveler’s diarrhea in Uganda, avoid drinking tap water.
-Use bottled water, purified water, or boiled water instead.
+To avoid traveler’s diarrhea in Uganda, never drink tap water.
+Use bottled water, filtered water, or boiled water instead.
 Drink hot beverages such as tea and coffee or carbonated beverages.
+When you buy a drink, make sure it’s sealed.
 Wash, dry, and peel fruits and vegetables before you eat them.
-Only eat at reputable restaurants or street vendors.
-Avoid eating at roadside stands and street food stands where food may not be properly handled or stored.
+Avoid eating at roadside stands and street food stands.
 Only eat food that is freshly cooked and served hot.

 If you spend enough time in Uganda, you will get traveler’s diarrhea at some point.
 There is no avoiding it.
-It’s not the end of the world if you get sick.
-Traveler’s diarrhea is common in Uganda and is usually easily treated.
-If you get sick from drinking contaminated water you should:
+Traveler’s diarrhea is usually easily treated.
+If your diarrhea won’t go away, visit a clinic.
+You can get some medication for just a couple of dollars.

 Malaria in Uganda

 Malaria is one of the most dangerous illnesses found in Uganda.
-In fact, it is the leading cause of death in the country.
+In fact, it is one of the the leading cause of death in the country.
 It is endemic in 95% of Uganda.
 Almost everyone who travels to Uganda is at risk.

 Typhoid Fever in Uganda

-It’s also a good idea to get a typhoid vaccine before your trip to Uganda.
-The vaccine is available in both oral and injectable forms.
-Visit a travel vaccine clinic in your city to get vaccinated.
+It’s a good idea to get a typhoid vaccine before your trip to Uganda.
+Visit a travel vaccine clinic before your trip to get vaccinated.

 Yellow Fever